 In addition to in-person therapy, the University of Florida’s Counseling and Wellness Center has a range of resources designed to help students that are struggling with symptoms of homesickness.
 This includes blogs and a mental-health podcast.
 The college also maintains a Care Area, which provides further resources.
 This area employs staff members with expertise in helping people through hard times.
 The area also ensures that many people are benefited from its services through student ambassadors.
 The Recovery Village considers the University of Florida to be the fifth-best college for mental health.
 College Choice states that the college has the seventh-happiest freshmen.

 8. University of California, Davis

-The Student Health and Counseling Services at the University of California, Davis are well equipped to help students with homesickness.
+The Student Health and Counseling Services at the University of California, Davis is well equipped to help students with homesickness.
 It offers individual therapy, group therapy, and a range of drop-in services.
-In addition to this formal homesickness offering, the college’s students have noted that they have been able to overcome homesickness thanks to other college programs.
+In addition to this formal homesickness offering, the college’s students have noted that they have overcome homesickness thanks to other college programs.
 One student, Emma Centeno, has written about how the college’s free cooking classes helped her recreate food from her home.
 College Magazine believes that the University of California, Davis is the second-best college for mental health awareness.
-The Recovery Village names the University of California, Davis the seventh best college for mental health.
+The Recovery Village names the University of California, Davis, the seventh-best college for mental health.